MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

 ms.date: 02/27/2023
 ms.custom: bap-template
 ---
-# <a name="walkthrough-receiving-and-putting-away-in-basic-warehouse-configurations"></a>Walkthrough: Receiving and Putting Away in Basic Warehouse Configurations
+# Walkthrough: Receiving and Putting Away in Basic Warehouse Configurations

 In [!INCLUDE[prod_short](includes/prod_short.md)], you receive items and put them away using one of four methods, as described in the following table.